 Cash, Credit Card/Debit Card, Venmo, Cash App,

-First Time Clients will be asked to pay in full at time of booking.
+First Time Clients will be asked to pay a deposit at the time of booking.

 Of course!
 I don’t want you lying there uncomfortable and preoccupied, so feel free to take care of it.